ravendb/bootcamp/src/Unit-3/lesson4/README.md

 At this point you already know how to perform low-level operations with RavenDB.
 Nice!

-In this lesson, you will learn how to uses the [Changes API](http://ravendb.net/docs/article-page/3.5/csharp/client-api/changes/what-is-changes-api)
+In this lesson, you will learn how to use the [Changes API](http://ravendb.net/docs/article-page/3.5/csharp/client-api/changes/what-is-changes-api)

 ## What is the `Changes API`